Updated, February 8th, 2021

 How to choose a working real estate business model

+An important question to ask before building your own real estate website is how do property listing websites make money.
 The current state of turmoil in realty is good news for someone determined to make a difference.
-Clearly, a traditional business model is not the best option – the pricing model is being challenged by shifts in user behavioral patterns.
+Clearly, a traditional business model is not the best option – the pricing model i challenged by shifts in user behavioral patterns.
 Many RE startups are striving to survive.
 Some manage to discover a winning formula.
 Let’s explore the listings provider market to see where you can make a mark.

 Brokerage & consultancy

-That’s how RE agents and brokers have always operated.
-They’ve tried out a variety of ways – both online and offline, through 3rd-party service providers or via proprietary resources.
+How did RE agents and brokers usually operate?
+They’ve tried out a variety of ways – both online and offline, through 3rd-party service providers, or via proprietary resources.
 A lot can be done to adjust the model to the changing homebuyer behavior.
 In fact, some newcomers are already making a difference here.
-Meet Redfin – ranking 5th among top RE websites worldwide.
-The company combines the traditional and innovative approaches.
+Take Redfin, ranking 5th among top RE websites worldwide.
+The company combines traditional and innovative approaches.
 Like a traditional brokerage, it employs realtors, unlike one, it offers a great online-to-offline service.
 Moreover, they have altered the pricing model to be more affordable to both clients (by providing rebates) and agents (solid salary & commission) – a burning survival issue for many agencies.
-A lot more can be tweaked here.
+More change is on the way.